godotengine/godot-docs/classes/class_regex.rst

     if result:
         print(result.get_string("digit")) # Would print 2f

-If you need to process multiple results, :ref:`search_all<class_RegEx_search_all>` generates a list of all non-overlapping results.
+If you need to process multiple results, :ref:`search_all<class_RegEx_method_search_all>` generates a list of all non-overlapping results.
 This can be combined with a for-loop for convenience.

 ::